Madonna fandom: Madonna's interaction

-Controversies and ambiguity
+Controversies, incidents and criticisms

-Madonna's relationship/interaction with her fans has sparked diverse commentaries.
+Madonna's relationship and interaction with her fans have sparked diverse commentaries.
 In positive views, Randal C. Hill in Spotlight on Rock Stars (1989), argues that "she hates to disappoint her fans".
 In similar remarks, Spanish music writer Joaquín Luqui felt she gives herself to the "maximum".

-Others recognize, that she has inspired a love/hate relationship.
-In the 2010s, she often disgusted some her fans in various of her tours for being late or cutting performances length.
-Madonna or her team, for example were sued with class actions, including by 3,000 attended of her Chilean gig of the MDNA Tour, and a fan from Miami for her Madame X Tour.
+Others recognize and noted that she later inspired a love/hate relationship.

+Madonna often disgusted some of her fans in various of her tours (mostly since 2010s) for being late or cutting performances length.
+Madonna or her team, for instance, were sued with class actions, including by 3,000 attended of her Chilean gig of the MDNA Tour in 2012, a fan from Miami during the Madame X Tour (2019-2020), and in the Celebration Tour (2023-2024).
+In 2024, Jon Bream from Toronto Star, dedicated an article of high-profile artists with a background for being tardy, saying that Lauryn Hill "battle Madonna for the queen of tardiness".

+Some incidents between Madonna and her fans were also reported by media.
+For instance, during the Celebration Tour in 2024, the singer accidentally called out a fan in a wheelchair for sitting during her performance, although she quickly apologized after realizing it.
+According to media reports, the fan was not offended, although Madonna garnered online criticisms.

-Her usage of social media channels such as Instagram and TikTok since mid 2010s, where Madonna also used them as a platform of leisure, often generated criticisms from her audience and media.
+Madonna's use of social media channels such as Instagram and TikTok since mid 2010s, where she has used them also as a platform of leisure, have also often generated criticisms from her audience and media.
 Nancy Jo Sales echoed in an article published for The Guardian in 2023, that "stories about fan 'concern' over Madonna's 'bizarre' behavior have abounded [...]" forcing her to ask to retire.
-Nancy suspects and explored many things, including her nature as a self-marketing celebrity where she interprets the singer is aware of thing she does, also recalling a post on her TikTok account when a reporter in the 1990s, asked her "When Madonna is 50...
+Nancy suspects and explored many things, including her nature as a self-marketing celebrity where she interprets the singer is aware of things she does, also recalling a post on her TikTok account when a reporter in the 1990s, asked her "When Madonna is 50...
 60, what will she be doing?
-"Who knows?", she replied, "Hopefully I'll be having fun".
+"Who knows?", with the singer responding, "Hopefully I'll be having fun".

 Fans

-Various personalities achieved fame in some contours for being known as Madonna's fans at some stage of their lives.
-"It's becoming increasingly common for Madonna fans to achieve mini-celebrity status themselves", expressed John Hand from BBC News in 2001.
-In 2015, Billboard tagged Matthew Rettenmund as a "Madonna expert".
-Some fan-Madonna impersonators such as Adam Guerra, known by his stage name Venus D-Lite, received media citations as well.
-He went viral after his appearance in My Strange Addiction (Addicted To Being Madonna from season 6) in 2015, and for having spent almost $200,000 to look like Madonna.
-He previously competed in RuPaul's Drag Race, season 3 in 2011.